Elegy for an Angel's Wing

 NFTs and Motion Art

 With the advent of the NFT market, and the fact that so many NFTs utilize motion, Motion Art has moved to the forefront of the art world.
 There are many ways that Motion Art is being presented, everything ranging from small, compact acrylic devices to enormous museum screens.
 The Motion Art that I am offering is often realized in the form of compact acrylic devices for the home, office and non-institutional spaces, or simply digital files playable on any computer.
 If you are interested in showing in much larger than normal formats, please contact me.
-To purchase my NFTs on Opensea under AlanMcKee Collection go here: https://opensea.io/collection/alanmckee-collection All minted on the Etherium block chain.
+To purchase my NFTs on Opensea under AlanMcKee Collection go here: https://opensea.io/AlanMcKee .
+All my NFTs minted on the Etherium block chain.

 Eternity's Sunrise